 Given as collaborative/take home Subject Mastery Test.
-Part A 250 pts Basic Knowledge and Understanding Questions

-Part B 25 extra credit pts Application and Deeper Understanding Questions
+Part A 250 pts Basic Knowledge and Understanding Questions Part B 25 extra credit pts Application and Deeper Understanding Ouestions

-100 pts.
-Final Exam
+100 pts.Final Exam

-A review of questions from the three subject mastery tests (in-class).
-Students MUST be present at and pass the final exam to receive a passing grade for the course.
+A review of questions from the three subject mastery tests (in-class, non collaborative assessment).
+Students MUST be present at and participate in the final exam to pass the class.
+Students failing the final exam will have points deducted from their aggregate scores for every point below passing recorded on the exam.